-August 3, 2013 Arizona’s Southerly Monument is spectacular
+August 13, 2011 Arizona’s Southerly Monument is Spectacular

 With its gorgeous pink and chocolate rock of the Ajo Mountains, Organ Pipe Cactus National Monument in southwestern Arizona is the richest desert in the United States.

-The monument has thrifty trees, enormous cactus, exquisite solitary bees, 589 plant species, 273 different birds, 70 different mammals including 14 kinds of bats, five native species of toads, two species of turtles, 15 different lizards, 24 varieties of snakes and 77 known butterflies.
+The Monument has trees, enormous cactus, 589 plant species, 273 different birds, 70 different mammals including 14 kinds of bats, five native species of toads, two species of turtles, 15 different lizards, 24 varieties of snakes and 77 known butterflies.

 Organ Pipe cactus grow 25 feet tall, have hundreds of arms growing from the same base and resemble pipes of a colossal organ.
 Their nighttime flowers, closed during the day, rely on nectar feeding moths and the lesser long-nosed Mexican bats that migrate 1,500 miles from tropical Mexico.

-The sentinel of the Sonoran, saguaro cactus, can be seen throughout the monument.
+The sentinel of the Sonoran, saguaro cactus, can be seen throughout the Monument.
 They can reach an astounding height of nearly 80 feet holding as many as 50 arms.
 They are massive canteens with woody ribs and accordion-like pleats.
 Mostly comprised of water, they can easily weigh the equivalent of two American bison.
-These beauties can loose as much as 80 percent of their water when it gets hot and dry, yet still survive.
+They can loose as much as 80 percent of their water when it gets hot and dry and still survive.

-Their sweet red fruits are also sought after by many critters.
-Saguaro seedlings rely upon desert trees to provide cover protecting them from hungry animals and the blistering desert sun.
-The trees act as nurses but eventually they are over-topped by the saguaros and subsumed.
+Their sweat red fruits are sought after by many critters.
+Saguaro seedlings rely upon desert trees to provide cover protecting them from marauding animals and the blistering desert sun.
+The trees act as nurses but eventually they are over-topped by the sauguaros’ and subsumed.

-It is truly remarkable to see the variety of so many desert trees including: ironwoods, palo verdes and mesquites.
-These desert trees take nitrogen from the air, fix it in the ground with the help of specialized bacteria on their roots.
-These trees constantly shed leaves, twigs, and bark creating humus which builds soil and retains precious water.
+It’s remarkable to see so many ironwoods, palo verdes and mesquite trees.
+They take nitrogen from the air, fix it in the ground, shed leaves, twigs, and bark creating humus which builds soil and holds precious water.